Manhattan Gardens: History and planning

 During the early stages of planning in 2006-2011, a total of 17 towers were planned to be built.
 Nonetheless, additional proposals were laid out to build Manhattan Heights as a 6-tower residential complex, while the Manhattan Plaza features designs inspired from the Empire State Building, and the number of towers within the development were expanded from 5 towers to 8 towers, wherein the 8th tower will include a spire within the tower's roof, and totaling the development to 20 towers.
 The plans were finalized in 2012, as the number of towers were reduced to 18 towers, and the structural designs for the proposed Manhattan Heights and Manhattan Plaza were changed.
-In 2014, the design for the Manhattan Plaza was changed and was inspired from the Rockefeller Center, but was initially changed in 2017 and includes private gardens in selected units.
+In 2014, the design for the Manhattan Plaza was changed and was inspired from the Rockefeller Center, but was initially changed in 2017 and includes a curved rooftop and private gardens in the topmost floors.
+The Rockefeller Center-inspired development was moved to the planned City Plaza located across the development, located within the former Shopwise Building, currently being repurposed into the revival of the Fiesta Carnival.

 The site of the Manhattan Parkway was originally the site of the Matsuzakaya Department Store, which became the first Japanese Department Store to open in the country during the 1960s, located alongside the Rempson Department Store, currently occupied by ABE International Business College, while the site of the Manhattan Parkview was the former Nation Cinerama, one of the first original movie theatres to open in the area.
-The Nation Cinerama was initially demolished in 1986 to give way for the planned Manhattan Tower plan, and was left intact for 22 years, before it currently serves as the present foundations of the Manhattan Parkview complex.
-Meanwhile, the location of the Manhattan Heights sits on abandoned car accessory shops, and the former site of the Araneta Center Bus Station, the first integrated bus terminal in the country, completed in 1993, before being relocated to the old Rustan's Superstore building at Times Square Avenue in 2011, while the Manhattan Plaza is located adjoined to the old Rustan's Superstore, currently occupied by the Araneta Center Bus Station, located on Times Square Avenue, completed in 1974.
-Rustan's relocated its operations to the Gateway Mall following the mall's opening in 2005.
+The Nation Cinerama was initially demolished in 1986 to give way for the planned Manhattan Tower plan, and was left intact for 22 years, before the area serves as the present foundations of the Manhattan Parkview complex.
+Meanwhile, the location of the Manhattan Heights sits on the site formerly occupied by car accessory shops, and the former site of the Araneta Center Bus Station, the first integrated bus terminal in the country completed in 1993, before being relocated beside the old Rustan's Superstore building at Times Square Avenue in 2011, while the Manhattan Plaza is located adjoined to the old Rustan's Superstore, currently occupied by the Araneta Center Bus Station, located on Times Square Avenue, completed in 1974.
+Rustan's later relocated its operations to the Gateway Mall following the mall's opening in 2005.